NekowebWiki/WikiGen/content/nekoweb_irc.md

 The channel is located on the IRC server [Libera.chat](https://libera.chat/).

 ## History
-On 20/04/24, [nothsa](https://blackspace.lol) created \#nekoweb, and shared it on the Nekoweb discord.
+On 20/04/24, [nothsa](https://blackspace.lol) created \#nekoweb, and shared it on the Nekoweb Discord server.

 ## IRC
-IRC (Internet Relay Chat) is a text-based protocol on the Internet.
+IRC (Internet Relay Chat) is a text-based protocol on the internet used to communite messages.

 Read more about IRC:
 * https://libera.chat/guides/basics